Conflict of Interest in Research

 Did you know that all UNM Researchers are required to complete COI training?

 UNM requires COI training every four years.
-That training may be found here.
+That training may be found at Learning Central as course ORIC_COI_1000: Understanding Conflict of Interest and Commitment in Research.

 In addition, if you have funding from The Public Health Service such as from NIH or CDC, you are required to take addition PHS-specific training every 4 years.
 This training can be accessed at CITI as well as through the NIH itself.
 Either training fulfills this requirement.
 Completing the training through CITI will result in it showing up on your Streamlyne record so that you can keep track of when it is due.